JohnnyInArt/database-information-systems-project/README.md

 # Description
 University project that aims to create a database with related schemes and alleys.
-Instances are then created to populate that database and visits and triggers are implemented.
+Instances are then created to populate that database, visits and triggers are implemented.
 Follows the implementation of queries such as: selections, projections, joins, with grouping, nested, with functions for flow control.
 Finally, procedures and functions are implemented.
 The idea from which the project takes its cue comes from the course '[Database Systems Concepts & Design](https://www.udacity.com/course/database-systems-concepts-design--ud150)' present on Udacity.
 The aim of the project is therefore to create a database for a social media X like Linkedin with the related queries, procedures and functions.